UNICORE-EU/server-bundle/README.txt

 - Workflow
 - XUUDB

+Java 11 or later is required.
+We recommend using OpenJDK.
+IBM Java has been reported to work as well.

+Python 3.x is required for the TSI and for using the installation helper scripts.

+SEE the 'INSTALL.md' file for installation instructions.

-UNICORE clients are available separately, for example the UNICORE Commandline Client (UCC) can be downloaded from SourceForge: https://sourceforge.net/projects/unicore/files/Clients/Commandline%20Client
+UNICORE clients are available separately, for example the UNICORE Commandline Client (UCC), which can be downloaded from SourceForge: https://sourceforge.net/projects/unicore/files/Clients/Commandline%20Client

-This file gives some basic installation information.
-When upgrading an existing installation, make sure to read the information in the README-UPGRADE.txt file.

 PLEASE NOTE: We are always interested in feedback, i.e. where and in which context UNICORE is used, and if there is something you would need or like to see in future releases.
 Feel free to contact us via one of the channels below.

-PREREQUISITES
-*************

- - We recommend using OpenJDK or Oracle Java 11 or later IBM Java has been reported to work as well
- - Python 3.x for the TSI

-SECURITY
-********

-The servers (except TSI where this is optional) use X.509 certificates and client-authenticated SSL for communication.
-The default certificates should not be used if your servers are accessible from the internet!
-Please refer to the documentation in the "docs/Security.txt" file and on the UNICORE website for more information on the UNICORE server security setup.

-Note (if you are using the configure.properties):
-If you already have keystores and truststores for the servers, you can specify them in configure.properties

-INSTALLATION & CONFIGURATION
-****************************

-We recommend a dedicated non-root user (e.g., "unicore") for running the server components.

-Please DO NOT start the servers (except TSI) as root!

-The basic configuration and installation is as follows

-1) edit configure.properties
-2) ./configure.py [<unicore_user>] [<hostname>]
-3) run ./install.py to install UNICORE in the selected directory
-4) install the TSI on the login node(s) of the machine that you want to access via UNICORE

-The configuration script 'configure.py' is used to configure the components.

-The script will *not* copy any files, it will only modify the configuration files of the components.
-Therefore you run ./install.py to copy the files to the place you want them after running "configure.py".
-The config files are backed up as "*_origin", so you can re-run the configuration script.

-Various deployment options are available.
-In the simplest case, the server bundle is installed on a single machine, but the components can easily be distributed to multiple machines.

-If you want to distribute components to multiple machines, the simplest way is the following

-1) create a dedicated user (e.g. "unicore")
-2) decide which component will go to which machine, and note down host names and ports
-3) copy the tar.gz to each relevant machine
-4) make a master "configure.properties" containing the host/port settings
-5) on each machine, edit the configure.properties and select which component you want to configure

-To start the configuration process, do (as non-root user)

-  ./configure.py [<login>] [<hostname>]

-where the optional <login> is the Unix account that the installation shall use.
-If not given, the current user will be used.
-The optional
-<hostname> indicates which hostname shall be used.
-If not given,
-"localhost" will be used.

-If you want to customize this process, edit the "configure.properties" file, which contains all the ports and other settings.

-To finally copy the files into the installation directory, run

-  ./install.py

-Note: This procedure can be repeated, if you want to change ports, hostname, etc.  When re-running configure.py after the servers have already been run, it is recommended to purge the data directory:

-  rm -f unicorex/data/*
-  rm -f registry/data/*
-  rm -f workflow/data/*

-If re-running configure.py, the files named "*_origin" are used as templates

-GETTING STARTED
-***************

-Administration, customisation, usage etc, are covered in more detail in the documentation available in the docs/ directory

 Please refer to the documentation at